 Bottom line - if you can get a medication in the generic form, do it.
 Also, ask your doctor to prescribe only generics when possible.
 Tramadol does come in generic forms for both the immediate-release and extended-release forms and can probably save you hundreds of prescription dollars.

 For example, 60 tablets of the immediate-release generic tramadol cost about $8.00, on average, using a common online prescription discount coupon (prices will vary around the country).
-However, the brand name Ultram runs close to $175 for the same amount and strength.
-Think what you could do with that extra savings!
+However, the brand name Ultram runs close to $200 for the same amount and strength.

 Your Dose: One Size Does Not Fit All